zcrumley/SOC-Lab/README.md

 This project documents the design, setup, and use of a home SOC lab built to practice blue-team security monitoring, endpoint telemetry collection, log analysis, and incident investigation.

 The lab uses Wazuh as the SIEM/XDR platform, a Windows 11 endpoint with Sysmon for detailed event logging, and a Kali Linux attack machine to generate controlled security events.
-A personal laptop is also monitored using a Wazuh agent to simulate an additional endpoint in the environment.

 ## Objectives